How to Train and Raise Well-Behaved, Confident Cats

 Understanding Feline Behaviour Before Beginning Training

 Before any training begins, it is important to understand how cats think.
-Cats rely heavily on their instincts, body language, and sensory experiences.
-Understanding these elements helps you communicate more effectively with your cat.
+Cats rely heavily on their instincts and sensory experiences.
+Key natural behaviours include:

 Understanding these principles allows you to train in a way that aligns with your cat’s natural instincts.
+For additional reference, you may visit established animal welfare resources like the ASPCA Cat Care guide.

 Essential Principles of How to Train Cats